rmathisen-aws/Adding-IAM-Admin-User/README.md

 **Sign-in to new User & assign MFA:** \
 Copy Sign-in URL into clipboard & sign out of your account \
 Go to that URL & enter Username & PW info \
-Assign MFA to this account for additional Security \
+Assign MFA to this user for additional Security ([Tutorial on assigning MFA](https://github.com/rmathisen-aws/Multi-Factor_Authentication/blob/main/README.md)) \
 Sign out & sign back in to test for MFA